EatMyShortsBruh/toDoList/README.md

 At this point we can open up our [index.html](index.html) and see the start of what is coming together.
 There will be a box that will accept the next To do input and a button to add the task.

 Next we will add some funnctionality.

+## Step 4: JavaScript - Making It Work